What Is a Book Coach?

 You’d think I’d be biased here and shout, “Yes, of course it is!” and then give you a hard sales pitch.
 Nope.

-• Can I afford book coaching?
-(Cost can range from $7K to $15K, depending on the nature of the book and level of coaching.
-Ghostwriting will add to this.)
+• Can you afford book coaching?
+(Cost can range from $5K to $50K, depending on the nature of the book and the coach’s level of experience.
+Ghostwriting could add onto to this.)

 • Will my schedule make it difficult for me to finish a book by myself?